What this notice is about

 Tips for next year

 Perform a quick check on the amount you have withheld to make sure you won't owe money next year.
-You can use this IRS withholding calculator.
+You can use this IRS Tax Withholding Estimator.